Colezwhy/colezwhy.github.io/_pages/about.md

 <!-- Now I am doing a summer internship in VLLab, UCMerced, supervised by Prof Ming-Hsuan Yang, also working closely with Dr Lu Qi.  -->
 I am very fortunate to be supervised by [Prof.Xinggang Wang](https://xwcv.github.io/) in HUSTVL, school of EIC, Huazhong University of Science & Technology.
 Before, I was advised by [Prof.Meng Tang](mengtang.org) in mengtanglab as a remote undergraduate intern, The Univerisity of California, Merced.

-If you are interested in working with me or want to have a chat, please send me an email directly. __Collaborations are often pleasant when persuing something.__
+If you are interested in working with me or want to have a chat, please send me an email directly. __Collaborations are often pleasant when pursuing something.__

 Research Interest
 ======